gpac/gpac/SECURITY.md

 ## Reporting a Vulnerability

 Vulnerabilities (as well as other bugs) should be reported directly using the [Github issue trakcer](https://github.com/gpac/gpac/issues).

+Corner cases reported (e.g. y fuzzers) which do not lead to some security concerns (e.g. overflows) are not considered as part as our security policy.

 Please include all information needed to reproduce the issue, including a sample file.